-Individual, Couples and Family Therapy
+- Individual, Couples and Family Therapy, Supervision and Character Coaching

-Therapists and people, we care for (clients) are bound by confidentiality clauses.
+Therapists and people we care for (clients) are bound by confidentiality clauses.
 Any and all information discussed within the therapy setting will not be disclosed outside the venue.
-Content may be discussed by therapists during debriefing sessions to allow appropriate professional development and optimum care for clients
+Content may be discussed by therapists during debriefing sessions to allow appropriate professional development and optimum care for clients.

-For individual sessions, therapist will not disclose information regarding the person we care for to other individuals of importance (e.g. parents of child), unless approved by the client.
+For individual sessions, therapists will not disclose information regarding the person we care for to other individuals of importance (e.g. parents of child), unless approved by the client.
 These same principles apply for couples and families who are seen as a “unitary client.”

-Counsellors are notmandatory reporters, meaning, any sensitive information you wish to remain private will remain confidential.
+Counsellors are not mandatory reporters, meaning, any sensitive information you wish to remain private will remain confidential.
 If a counsellor suspects the client may inflict harm onto themselves or others, a report may be given to the appropriate authorities, people of concern, and supervisors, however this is not mandatory and will be discussed with a supervisor and client before any action is taken.
 Although counsellors are not mandatory reporters, case notes are legal documents for any court actions and might appear as evidence in a court of law.

 Psychologists are under certain industry regulations for reporting.
 If referred by other health professionals or if the client is under a Mental Health Plan, reporting will occur.
 Reports will not be open to public viewing and will therefore be under the confidentiality agreements set by your referred health professional.
 In the absence of a referral from other health professionals or mental health plans, if the psychologist suspects the client may inflict harm onto themselves or others, a report may be provided to the appropriate authorities, people of concern, and supervisors.